kemalyst/kemalyst/README.md

 mapping that follows the active_record convention in Rails.

 There are several methods that are provided in the model.
-- self.clear
+- self.drop - "Drop table..."
-- self.drop
+- self.create - "Create table..."
-- self.create
+- self.clear - "DELETE from table;"
-- save
+- save - "Insert or Update depending on if ID is set"
-- destroy
+- destroy - "Delete from table where id = this.id;"
-- all(where)
+- all(where) "Select * from table;"
-- find(id)
+- find(id) - Select * from table where id = this.id limit 1;"

 ## Contributing